-Rather than try to feel sporty to drive like some SUVs, the Hyundai Santa Fe focusses on being relaxing instead.
+Rather than trying to feel sporty to drive, like some SUVs, the Hyundai Santa Fe focusses on being relaxing instead.
 Sadly, you can only get it with one engine – a 2.2-litre diesel

 Every Hyundai Santa Fe comes with a 200hp 2.2-litre four-cylinder diesel engine, but you can choose between manual and automatic gearboxes and two or four-wheel drive.

 The quickest model in the range is the two-wheel-drive automatic version that’ll accelerate from 0-62mph in 9.3 seconds.
 A mere tenth of a second behind it are the two-wheel-drive manual and four-wheel-drive automatic models, while the four-wheel-drive manual Santa Fe takes 9.5 seconds.
 You can hardly call this performance exciting, but the Santa Fe has more than enough poke to accelerate down a motorway slip road or overtake slow-moving traffic.

 In terms of fuel economy, Hyundai claims cars fitted with an automatic gearbox will return slightly more than 47mpg – although in normal driving conditions you can expect to see a figure in the region of 35mpg.
 This isn’t particularly impressive when you consider a Skoda Kodiaq with a 2.0-litre diesel engine and an automatic gearbox will happily return 45mpg in real-world conditions.